TransportScotland/tmfs18-trip-end-model/docs/02_methodology.md

 person trip rates.
 Similarly, bus and rail trip rates are combined to produce general public transport trip rates.

-### Trip Rate Calculation
+??? example "Example trip rate calculation"

     The relevant calculations applied for the trip rate for _AM Peak Car, for a Male in Full time Work, from a 3 adults with 2+ car household_ are illustrated below as an example of how these trip rates were calculated from the databases.

-- The weekly trip rate for a Male in Full time Work from a 3 adults with 2+ car household (all modes, all week) is 4.081137 (from `IBETAshr`)
+    - The weekly trip rate for a Male in Full time Work from a 3 adults with 2+ car household (all modes, all week) is 4.081137 (from `IBETAhsr`)
     - The relevant mode splits for an (AM) Car Driver and an (AM) Car Passenger are 0.541076 and 0.042546, respectively (from `IRHOmdhsr`).
     - This creates a weekly AM car trip rate of $4.081137 * (0.541076 + 0.042546) = 2.38184$
-- A similar calculation is carried out for the PT trip rates using the bus and rail splits from `IRHOmdshr`.
+    - A similar calculation is carried out for the PT trip rates using the bus and rail splits from `IRHOmdhsr`.

     For the WAH/WBC segmentation, the same operation is carried out for each segment using the relevant trip rates.

 ### TELMoS Planning Data